kultur666-com/www/docs/_posts/2016-12-09-herzblut-by-projekt-mensch-a-comment.md

 ---
 id: 7212
-title: '\'Herzblut\' by Projekt Mensch - A Comment'
+title: \'Herzblut\' by Projekt Mensch - A Comment
 date: '2016-12-09T00:40:48+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Herzblut'' album by Projekt Mensch (2016).'